GoogleFeud/ts-macros/docs/In-Depth/expanding.md

 # Expanding macros

 Every macro **expands** into the code that it contains.
 How it'll expand depends entirely on how the macro is used.
-This page covers all the ways a macro can be expanded.
 Javascript has 3 main constructs: `Expression`, `ExpressionStatement` and `Statement`.
 Since macro calls are plain function calls, macros can never be used as a statement, but...

 |> Expanded macros are **always** hygienic!